About

 What about my credentials as they relate to exposing corporate misconduct?

-Despite a longstanding history of anti-corporate sentiment, I didn’t take my first big boy steps into exposing corporate misconduct until 2019 when I made the YouTube video Nestle Hates Poor People.
+I didn’t take my first big boy steps into exposing corporate misconduct until 2019 when I made the YouTube video Nestle Hates Poor People.
 I’m not the proudest of this video… but 50,000 people learned something new from it, and I felt it was my duty as a then-Michigander to fulfill my duty in spreading anti-Nestle sentiment.

 For those who don’t know, there is a longstanding feud between the people of Michigan (residents of the Great Lakes state who collectively own said Great Lakes) and Nestle, who has a long history of “stealing” our Great Lakes water to sell back to use in little plastic bottles at a ridiculous markup.

-From 2020 until 2024, I made additional YouTube videos on a different channel aptly named Evil Corporations along with a TikTok page named ecoviolations which focused exclusively on environmental pollution.
+From 2020 until 2024 (update: I have recently started making videos again), I made additional YouTube videos on a different channel aptly named EvilCorporations.com along with a similarly named TikTok page.

-Anybody who goes into the old YouTube channel or TikTok page will be able to tell you that I’m not exactly the greatest video presenter.
+Anybody who goes into the YouTube channel or TikTok page will be able to tell you that I’m not exactly the greatest video presenter.
 I have zero flow, flub words constantly, and my video editing skills are comparable to those of an 8 year old.

 But what I lack in videomaking, I make up in in research.
 I’ve spent more than 5 years learning how to find documents of lessor known acts of corporate misconduct and translating entire pages of jargon into condensed plain-English paragraphs about what each individual corporation did wrong and what destructive impacts they had on society at large.